hyperglade/beneficial-assets-ownership-protocol/specification.md

     /**
      * Function to distribute the collected revenue to the NFT holders
-     * All funds collectd in distributionTreasury will be distributed to the holders equally
+     * All funds collectd in distributionTreasury will be distributed as below,
+     * - Facilitator: faciliatatorRevenuePercentage x distributedTreasury
+     * - Project Owner: projectOwnerRevenuePercentage x distributedTreasury
+     * - Protocol Owner: funderRevenuePercentage x distributedTreasury % funders
+     * - Each Funder: faciliatatorRevenuePercentage x distributedTreasury
      * Invoked by: Facilitator
     **/
     function payout() payable;